Hi. Welcome to the Good Life. 🍯 We’re glad you’re here!

 ⭐ Fiction:

-We want to read good writing—polished, confident, well-developed stories that are engaging from the first word to the last.
-Experimental fiction is welcomed.
+We want polished, confident, well-developed stories that are engaging from the first word to the last.
+Experimental fiction is welcome.

 - Stories should be typed, double-spaced and paginated with one-inch margins and a 12 point serif font, preferably Times New Roman.